bibliotechy/bibliotechy.github.com/elag-ansible/README.md

 Basically, all you need to know is how to install Python on a machine, you’ve reached your limit of required Python knowledge to use Ansible.
 Now, knowing more about Python is certainly going to be useful for really excelling with Ansible.
 When you get into things like writing automated tests or improving developer experience by standardizing python build requirements, som knowledge of working with Python will be useful.

-#TODO TALK ABOUT KNOWING HOW SERVERS WORK

-#TODO TALK ABOUT SSH (OR WINDOWS SOMETHING)?

-# Need to talk about the Control Machine VS server set up.
+#TODO Need to talk about the Control Machine VS server set up.
 Where do you run Ansible, on what?
 Requiring what?
 Good place to talk about idempotence

 ## Ansible Concepts